 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish policy for the transfer of costs to, from, or among sponsored projects and cost share funds.

-REVIEW: This OP will be reviewed in December of odd-numbered years by the Managing Director of Accounting Services with substantive revisions forwarded to the Assistant Vice President and Controller and the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in December of odd-numbered years by the Managing Director of Accounting Services (AS) with substantive revisions forwarded to the Assistant Vice President for Business Services and the Vice President for Administration & Finance and Chief Financial Officer.

 1. Policy Statement